Posted on June 10th, 2021 by Zane Cagle

 Give Your Full Attention to the Road

 Avoid distracted driving such as cell phone use.
 If your car has navigation technology supplying directions, program before you leave or during rest stops.
-Or if you are getting directions via your smart phone, be sure you are using hands-free and listening rather than trying to manipulate it.
-If you are using actual paper maps, then you need to pull over or have a co-pilot to verbally give you directions………….like my parents did in the old days.
+Or, if you are getting directions via your smartphone, be sure you are using hands-free and listening rather than trying to manipulate it.
+If you are using actual paper maps, then you need to pull over or have a co-pilot to verbally give you directions…………. as my parents did in the old days.

 Summer Holiday Weekends Have Increased Crash Statistics

 As more people are traveling on the roadways in the summer months, especially during holiday weekends, the number of car crashes on the roadways generally increases.
 The number one cause of car accidents is distracted driving which includes any number of behaviors other than full concentration on the roadway.
 Alcohol is the other leading cause, especially around holiday travel.
 You can only be responsible for your driving and behavior.
 Car crashes are not something we plan.
 In fact, merely planning your actions in case one occurs almost seems like jinxing yourself!